-10,000 Choirs online to participate The 38th Suntory Presents Beethoven's 9th (2020) Championing Sports Policies and Our Approach The Suntory Group actively supports sports promotion activities to contribute to people's rich culture and lifestyle.
+10,000 Choirs online to participate The 38th Suntory Presents Beethoven's 9th (2020) 🧿 For more information, see Suntory Presents Beethoven's 9th with a Cast of 10,000 (in Japanese) 🗗 Championing Sports Policies and Our Approach Our Initiatives Policies and Our Approach Suntory Group actively supports sports promotion activities to contribute to people's rich culture and lifestyle.
 We have our own rugby and volleyball sports teams that compete to become champions in their respective leagues in Japan as well as engage in community-based activities in cooperation with their home towns.
 We are also engaged in other activities such as holding women's golf tour and baseball event and offering support for parasports.
 Our Initiatives Suntory's Rugby Team Tokyo Suntory SUNGOLIATH Tokyo Suntory SUNGOLIATH was created in 1980, and has taken the Top League championship five times and won the All-Japan Rugby Football Championship eight times.
 The team is currently participating in JAPAN RUGBY LEAGUE ONE that started in 2022.
 SUNGOLIATH has signed comprehensive partnership agreement for the development of local community with Minato Ward in September 2020; Fuchu City, Chofu City, and Mitaka City in April 2021; and Tokyo in November 2021, and strengthened ties with the community.
 Members of the Tokyo Suntory SUNGOLIATH instructs rugby experience for elementary school students at host town as well as share their life story in a workshop called Trying for Dreams and teach students about important things in life.
-The Tokyo Suntory SUNGOLIATH team also puts effort into social contribution activities and actively participates in events that include rugby clinics and disaster recovery support activities.